geopm/geopm/service/docs/source/geopm_agent_cpu_activity.7.rst

     'Warning: Found N possible alternate Fe value(s) within 5% energy consumption of Fe for <Control>.
      Consider using the energy-margin options.\n'

-If the occurs the user may choose to use the provided configuration file OR rerun the recommendation script with any the energy-margin options ``--core-energy-margin`` & ``--uncore-energy-margin`` along with a value such as 0.05 (5%).
+If this occurs the user may choose to use the provided configuration file OR rerun the recommendation script with any the energy-margin options ``--core-energy-margin`` & ``--uncore-energy-margin`` along with a value such as 0.05 (5%).
 These options will attempt to identify a lower ``Fe`` for the respective domain that costs less than the energy consumed at ``Fe`` plus the energy-margin percentage provided.